Offbeatmammal/VTrim/README.md

 Requires
 --------
 Assumes availability of `ffmpeg` and `ffprobe` in the same directory.
-Users do not need to be familiar with their operation, but install the latest static build from [FFMPEG.org](http://ffmpeg.org)
+Users do not need to be familiar with their operation, but should simply install the latest static build from [FFMPEG.org](http://ffmpeg.org)

 Usage
 -----